stackbit-projects/magical-iron-e6244/content/pages/index.md

     title: 'Airdrops SERUM & TESLA GIVEAWAY '
     content: >
-      Airdrops will be given to community members that hold the TipsyTiger NFT for more than 7 days.

-      Each airdropped serum can combine two TipsyTiger NFT to breed a new and rarer TipsyTiger.
+      Airdrops will be given to community members that hold the TipsyTiger NFT for more than 7 days after the public sale.
+Each airdropped serum can be used to combine two TipsyTiger NFT to breed a BRAND NEW and RARER TipsyTiger.

-      Mint the first 2500 TipsyTigers NFT to enter a raffle for a TESLA GIVEAWAY.
+      And if you mint and own the first 2500 TipsyTigers NFT, you get a chance the win a TESLA home.

-      With that idea, TipsyTigers will be launching the world’s first NFT themed, TipsyTiger Hard Seltzer.
-Our NFTs will be engraved on every single seltzer can and shipped all over the continents for our party degens cubs and for the world to enjoy.

-      Being a TipsyTiger Club member, you will be invited to exclusive launch parties around the world with other degen cubs.
-Join us for private raves, city view rooftop parties, and meet-ups in NYC, London, Singapore, and more.

-      We are also a premium DAO.
-50% of all secondary sales royalties and 20% of all sales profit from Hard Seltzer will be deposited to the DAO community wallet.
-Who says you can’t make money while drinking and partying?
     actions: []
     image_alt: lorem-ipsum
     media_position: right